microsoft/ignite25-LAB511-build-agentic-knowledge-bases-next-level-rag-with-azure-ai-search/lab/README.md

-These instructions are for participants of the **instructor-led** Workshop "Build Knowledge Agents: Next-Level Agentic RAG with Azure AI Search" at Microsoft Ignite 2025.
+These instructions are for participants of the **instructor-led** Workshop "Build Agentic Knowledge Bases: Next-Level RAG with Azure AI Search" at Microsoft Ignite 2025.
 Register to attend in a city near you at [Microsoft Ignite](https://ignite.microsoft.com/).

 ## Lab Overview

-In this hands-on lab, you’ll build a Knowledge Agent using agentic RAG, the next evolution of retrieval in Azure AI Search.
+In this hands-on lab, you’ll build a Knowledge Base using agentic RAG, the next evolution of retrieval in Azure AI Search.
 Connect your agentic retrieval engine to your data through smart source selection across multiple indexes and storage systems.
 Learn how to enhance planning using natural language guidance and generate grounded responses with citations or extractive answers tailored to your use case.
-By the end, you’ll have a fully functional Knowledge Agent responds over enterprise data.
+By the end, you’ll have a fully functional Knowledge Base responds over enterprise data.

 ## Pre-Requisites